 Jazz up your real estate portfolio by learning how to create an effective listing.
 A property management marketing team will schedule open houses and advertise your properties for you.

 Finding tenants is an arduous process.
-A property management company elevates the stress by handling it for you.
+A property management company alleviates the stress by handling it for you.
 They perform the tenant screening, which includes credit and background checks.

 The process will also check for prior evictions and a tenants criminal history to ensure you get someone reliable.